-- a) (1) Caused, attempted to cause, or threatened to cause physical injury to another person; or (2) Willfully used force or violence upon the person of another, except in self-defense. - b) Possessed, sold, or furnished any firearm, knife, dangerous object or explosive. - c) Possessed, sold, furnished, or been under the influence of any controlled substance, alcoholic beverage or intoxicant of any kind. - d) Offered, arranged, or negotiated to sell any controlled substance, alcoholic beverage or intoxicant of any kind, and then either sold, delivered or otherwise furnished anything in lieu of it and represented the replacement as a controlled substance, alcohol, intoxicant, or representation of items thereof. - e) Committed or attempted to commit robbery or extortion. - f) Caused or attempted to cause damage to school property or private property. - g) Stole or attempted to steal school property or private property. - h) Possessed or used tobacco, or tobacco products. - i) Committed an obscene act or engaged in habitual profanity or vulgarity. - j) Offered, possessed, arranged or negotiated to sell any drug paraphernalia. - k) Disrupted school activities or otherwise willfully defied the valid authority - I) Knowingly received stolen school property or private property. - m) Possessed an imitation firearm. - n) Committed or attempted to commit a sexual assault, or committed a sexual battery, as defined in the Penal Code. - o) Harassed, threatened or intimidated a pupil who is a complaining witness or witness in a school disciplinary proceeding. - p) Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma. - q) Engaged in, or attempted to engage in, hazing as defined in Section 245.6 of the Penal Code. s) Aided or abetted the infliction or attempted infliction of physical injury.
+a) (1) Caused, attempted to cause, or threatened to cause physical injury to another person; or (2) Willfully used force or violence upon the person of another, except in self-defense.

+b) Possessed, sold, or furnished any firearm, knife, dangerous object or explosive.

+c) Possessed, sold, furnished, or been under the influence of any controlled substance, alcoholic beverage or intoxicant of any kind. d) Offered, arranged, or negotiated to sell any controlled substance, alcoholic beverage or intoxicant of any kind, and then either sold, delivered or otherwise furnished anything in lieu of it and represented the replacement as a controlled substance, alcohol, intoxicant, or representation of items thereof.

+e) Committed or attempted to commit robbery or extortion.

+- f) Caused or attempted to cause damage to school property or private property. - g) Stole or attempted to steal school property or private property. - h) Possessed or used tobacco, or tobacco products. - i) Committed an obscene act or engaged in habitual profanity or vulgarity. - j) Offered, possessed, arranged or negotiated to sell any drug paraphernalia. - k) Disrupted school activities or otherwise willfully defied the valid authority (grades 7 and up) - I) Knowingly received stolen school property or private property. - m) Possessed an imitation firearm. - n) Committed or attempted to commit a sexual assault, or committed a sexual battery, as defined in the Penal Code. - o) Harassed, threatened or intimidated a pupil who is a complaining witness or witness in a school disciplinary proceeding. - p) Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma. - q) Engaged in, or attempted to engage in, hazing as defined in Section 245.6 of the Penal Code. s) Aided or abetted the infliction or attempted infliction of physical injury.
 E.C.
 48900.5 Pupil's presence causes a danger to persons or property or threatens to disrupt the instructional process.
 E.C.
-48900.7 Pupil has made terrorist threats against school officials or school property, or both.

-The following three (3) violations apply to pupils in grades 4 through 12:
+48900.7 Pupil has made terrorist threats against school officials or school property, or both. - The following three (3) violations apply to pupils in grades 4 through 12: - E.C.

-- E.C.
 48900.2 Committed sexual harassment as defined in section 212.5 of the California Education Code. - E.C.
 48900.3 Caused, attempted to cause, threatened to cause, or participated in an act of hate violence. - E.C.
-48900.4 Engaged in harassment, threats, or intimidation against school district personnel or pupils.
+48900.4 Engaged in harassment, threats, or intimidation against school district personnel or pupils. - Expulsion Recommendations Education Code - The principal, Superintendent or designee shall recommend that the Board expel any student found at school or at a school activity to be: (Education Code 48915) - (a)(1) Causing serious physical injury to another person, except in self-defense. - (a)(2) Possession of a knife, or other dangerous object of no reasonable use to the pupil. - (a)(3) Unlawful possession of any controlled substance, (except for the first offense of not more than one ounce of marijuana). - (a)(4) Robbery or extortion. - (a)(5) Assault or battery upon any school employee. - (c)(1) Possessing, selling, or otherwise furnishing a firearm. - (c)(2) Brandishing a knife at another person. - (c)(3) Unlawfully selling a controlled substance. - (c)(4) Committing or attempting to commit a sexual assault. - (c)(5) Possession of an explosive.